Stability condition on Calabi-Yau threefold of complete intersection of quadratic and quartic hypersurfaces: Clifford Type Inequality for Curves

-\begin{proof} The first part is basically the same to \cite[Lemma 4.11]{li2019stability} as the essence of the proof is that in all the cases, the function is homogeneous of degree 1.
+\begin{proof} Here we use the trick in \cite[Section 2.2]{feyzbakhsh2018higher}.
+The first part is basically the same as in \cite[Lemma 4.11]{li2019stability}, because the essence of the proof is that in all the cases, the function is homogeneous of degree 1.
 This implies that we can reduce to the case $n\leq 2$.
 Now we consider a triangle $OAB$, with slope $\frac{x(A)}{y(A)}>\frac{x(B)}{y(B)}$, such that slopes of $\overrightarrow{OA}, \overrightarrow{OB}$, or slopes of $\overrightarrow{AB}, \overrightarrow{OB}$ fall in the same region.
-By calculating the derivative, we get that a weak triangular inequality, that is to say Now we consider the triangle $OP_1Q$ inside the triangle $OPQ$.
+By calculating the derivative, we get a weak triangular inequality, that is to say Now we consider the triangle $OP'Q$ inside the triangle $OPQ$.
 Then by extending the line $OP'$ or $QP'$, we get a new small triangle.
 As the function $\spadesuit$ is linear when the slope is fixed, we can just consider the new small triangle.
 Then by the weak triangular inequality, we get the conclusion.
-The only thing need to be proved is the case at the changing point not equal to $\frac{4m^2-1}{m}$ or $4m$.
-Let $P'$ be a point that does not coincide with $P$ and the slope of $OP'$ (or $P'Q$) is at the changing point not equal to $\frac{4m^2-1}{m}$ or $4n$.
+The only thing that needs to be proven is the case in which the changing point is not equal to $\frac{4m^2-1}{m}$ or $4m$.
+Let $P'$ be a point that does not coincide with $P$ and the slope of $OP'$ (or $P'Q$) is at the changing point not equal to $\frac{4m^2-1}{m}$ or $4m$.
 Then the value $\spadesuit(\overrightarrow{OP'})+\spadesuit(\overrightarrow{P'Q})$ achieves the same value when the sum is calculated by the functions in different regions.
 Also by the weak triangular inequality, we get the conclusion, and thus we finish the proof. \end{proof}

 With the above lemma, we can give a Clifford type inequality for the curve $C=X_{2,2,2,4}$.
 In the next proof, we make a change of the coordinate of $\spadesuit$ to be $(x',y')=(x,\frac{y}{H^2})$.
 By abuse of notation, we still use $\spadesuit$ to denote it.